Aaron98990/ways-of-the-game/reckless.md

 A tackle where the boot make direct contact with the opponent's ankle or foot is generally a caution.
 A tackle that is made while the ball is not in playing distance (aka no chance to touch the ball) is generally also a caution.
 Not all tackles are automatic cautions.

 Another important point to think about is where the slide tackle took place.
-A slide tackle, usually a last ditch maneauvaur, in the defensive or middle third is not needed and has limited benefit and generally should be cautioned if not successful.
+A slide tackle, usually a last ditch maneauvaur, in the defensive or middle third or when the ball is played laterally is not needed and has limited benefit and generally should be cautioned if not successful.

 - [A player commits a late reckless tackle that causes a third player to fall down from the impact.
 The referee signals advantage.
 When the ball is out of play, the player is cautioned for the reckless tackle.](https://youtu.be/eFxYX4x1za0?t=790)
 - [A player commits a reckless tackle where their boot directly makes contact with the opponent's boot.
 The player is cautioned for the reckless tackle.](https://youtu.be/GBHiiU8lekE?t=386)